 For those of you already exercising – great job!
 Grab a friend next time you head out for a hike or the gym and get others just as excited by one of the number of things you can do for your overall health and wellness.

 Exercise is not always to fit into a busy work and family schedule, but it is doable!
 What I learned in the past year training for an Ironman Triathlon was the importance of beginning with smaller goals and focusing on making them into bigger dreams.
 Finding a team and coach for accountability and then scheduling workouts into my calendar led to me successfully following through on my training routine.
 Reminding yourself of the benefits exercise has and finding an activity that you enjoy makes working out easy to maintain!

 Dr. Jennie Draper sees patients in our offices at St. Mary’s Hospital Medical Building-South, West Creek Medical Park in Short Pump, and the Henrico Doctors Hospital Professional Building.
 Her special career interests include international medical missions, adolescent medicine, and minimally invasive surgery including the da Vinci Robot.
 Outside of work Jennie’s hobbies include triathlon training, cooking, and photography.
 She also loves traveling and spending time with friends.
-Request an appointment with Dr. Draper today.
+Set an appointment with Dr. Draper today.